revaturelabs/interviewquestions/Python/Python-Functions & Array/Lambda.md

 ```
 <details><summary> <b>Explanation</b> </summary>

-- You can use filter(f, list).
+- We could use filter(f, list).
 Make sure your function is a logical statement to facilitate the filtering process.
-- Since filter() function will return an iterator, you can use list() function to convert it to a proper Python list.
+- Since filter() function will return an iterator, we can use list() function to convert it to a proper Python list.
-- You can use filter() function inside your map() function:
+- You can use filter() function inside the map() function:

   map(f, list)